markymawk/BrawlCratePlugins/README.md

 # Installation
-*BrawlCrate v0.37 or newer required.
-Python 3.9.x or newer required.*
+*BrawlCrate v0.41 or newer required.*
-*Set the Python install path inside Tools > Settings > BrawlAPI tab.*

 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.
 Click add, then paste the link to this Github repo: https://github.com/markymawk/BrawlCratePlugins